Are you a thrill-ride seeking Disney fan looking for information on the coaster options for your next trip?

 - Early Theme Park Entry?
 No. But it is available during Extended Evening Theme Park Hours

-- Genie+ or Individual Lightning Lane Selection?
-Individual Lightning Lane OR Virtual Queue
+- Lightning Lane Multi Pass or Single Pass?
+Individual Lightning Lane OR Virtual Queue only

 The roller coaster features the first-ever reverse launch for a Disney coaster and is one of the longest enclosed coasters in the world.